afdaniele/compose/README.md

-# Duckietown - Remote Dashboard
+# Duckieboard - A Remote Dashboard for Duckietown

-A remote dashboard for the Duckietown project.
+The Duckietown Remote Dashboard (duckieboard) is a web platform that provides high level fleet management and monitoring capabilities for Duckietown.